Of course if you NEED a machine right now, you're going to pay a lot

 told him it wasn't worth the time and cost to go after the guy since he was across the Country and likely didn't have any money anyway.

+So be wary.
 Most people are honest.
 But good con men also appear to be 'honest' and nice!!!
+Like Mr. Trump !!

 7) If you don't know EXACTLY what you're buying you should NOT buy it!

-that this same unit was (or is) in constant use in studios (or was in the case of multi-tracks).
+that this same unit was (or is) in (or was in) constant use in big pro studios.
 What this means is that you want to purchase

 good equipment and fully 'pro' gear that was in use in the majority of top recording studios during the time it was new gear.